nmistry096/CloudFS-iOS/README.md

 ## Test Suite

 The tests that exist are functional tests designed to be used with a CloudFS test user.
 They use API credentials on your free CloudFS account.
-You should add the credentials to the file 'BitcasaSDK Tests\BitcasaConfig.plist' (Use BitcasaSDK Tests\BitcasaConfigTemplate.plist as a reference to create the config file.
+You should add the credentials to the file 'CloudFS SDK Tests\ CloudFSConfig.plist' (Use CloudFS SDK Tests\ CloudFSConfigTemplate.plist as a reference to create the config file.
-To run the tests, open XCode and choose target as 'BitcasaSDK Tests' and run 'Test'.
+To run the tests, open XCode and choose target as 'CloudFS SDK Tests' and run 'Test'.

-## Support

-If you have any questions, comments or encounter any bugs please contact us at sdks@bitcasa.com.